-Figure 1 Number of initial forensic laboratory cases submitted for examination (law enforcement and District Coroner postmortem evidence submissions) from 2015 through 2019.
+Figure 1 Number of initial forensic laboratory cases submitted for examination (law enforcement and District Coroner postmortem evidence submissions) from 2016 through 2020.

-As illustrated in Figure 2, the number of exhibits examined by the Forensic Laboratory increased in 2017, but the magnitude has remained relatively stable in recent years.
+As illustrated in Figure 2, the number of exhibits examined by the Forensic Laboratory increased in 2017 by approximately 13% and remained relatively at the same output level until in 2020 when the laboratory exhibits examined increased approximately 22%, equates to a 35% increase from 5 years ago.

-Figure 2 The number of forensic exhibits examined between 2016 and 2019.
+Figure 2 The number of forensic exhibits examined between 2016 and 2020.